St Mary Magdalene, Great Burstead

-St Mary Magdalene is a Grade I-listed parish church in the village of Great Burstead, about 1.5 mi south of Billericay, Essex, England.
-The present building dates to the 12th century, but a wooden church may have been built on the site during the seventh century.
+Church of St Mary Magdalene is a Grade I-listed parish church located in the village of Great Burstead, about 1.5 mi south of Billericay, Essex, England.
+While the current building dates back to the 12th century, it's believed a wooden church may have been built on the site as early as the seventh century.
 The church is part of the Great Burstead Conservation Area, which was designated as such in 1983.

 Location

-It is in the village of Great Burstead, about 3 mi northwest of Basildon and 10 mi south of Chelmsford.
+The church is in the village of Great Burstead, about 3 mi northwest of Basildon and 10 mi south of Chelmsford.
 The churchyard, about 60 m above sea level, overlooks the Crouch and Thames river valleys.
 The village is on the London Basin and is built on London Clay, partly overlain by the sandier Bagshot Beds; both beds were deposited during the Eocene.

 History

-Romans

-Billericay, which was founded in 54 CE, was part of the Roman Empire for about 300 years.
-Nearby Blunts Wall, in Billericay, had an earth fort and moat defensive structure.
-The Romans had a settlement at present-day Billericay High Street, with cemeteries on the grounds of the Billericay school and in the village center on the site of present-day Billericay Reform Church.

 Saxons

 The site of Great Burstead Church was originally a Saxon settlement.
 The name Great Burstead is derived from the Saxon burgh (a fortified place) and stead (farmstead).
 Both terms suggest that it was a fortified settlement.
 Area topography indicates a raised position along its boundary, with a ditch and stream to the west.
-Archeological evidence was discovered in 1847 at the nearby vicarage, on the east boundary, which dates to the Paleolithic and Mesolithic.

-The Saxons, under King Æscwine arrived in Essex in 527 CE.
+The Saxons, under King Æscwine, arrived in Essex in 527.
 Cedd converted Ebba, the thane of Great Burstead, to Christianity in 653.
-The first Christian Saxon King, Sæberht (d 616), is said to be buried on the grounds; he was converted by the Christian mission of Mellitus, the first Bishop of London.
+The first Christian Saxon King, Sæberht (died 616), is said to be buried in the grounds; he was converted by the Christian mission of Mellitus, the first Bishop of London.

 Ebba left due to family quarrels and was succeeded by Edwy, who was persuaded by Bishop Earconwald to build a church in 669 which was dedicated to Theodore, Archbishop of Canterbury.
 Around 680, Bishop Cedd of Essex blessed a well on the church site and placed a cross.
-A wooden building was constructed around then, whose foundation may remain under the present church.
+A wooden building was constructed around then, whose foundations may remain under the present church.